 In this method, also known as pull out method, the male withdraws his penis just before ejaculation.
 It helps in preventing sperms from entering into the vagina and therefore preventing pregnancy.
-It is not a reliable method as pregnancy can occur even if the withdrawal of the penis is done on time.
+It is not the reliable method as pregnancy can occur even if the withdrawal of penis is done on time.

 It is the permanent birth control measure and completely effective.
 It is a surgical procedure in which the vas deferens tube that is responsible for carrying sperms are blocked or closed.
 Therefore, the sperm could not be ejaculated and absorbed in the man's body.

 It can be done using various ways such as:

 Birth control pills

 There is a lot of promotion being done through social media regarding the use of birth control pills to prevent pregnancy.
 There are a variety of birth control pills.
 These pills are a combination of estrogen and progesterone or simply the composition of one of these two hormones.
 These pills have to be taken regularly to prevent pregnancy and different types of pills have a different working mechanism.